brycewray/eleventy-site/src/posts/2021/08/mixed-nuts-09.md

 My work department was supposed to have returned to the office on a "hybrid" basis starting in a few days, after having been overwhelmingly work-from-home since March, 2020; but the further adventures of COVID-19 and its variants have forced a delay until several weeks later, at least.
 I see that numerous large companies, notably Apple, are similarly having to delay their return-to-office activities.
 I would hope there will be more such retreats as Reality™ continues to bite.

 *My iPhone still shows a Battery Health reading of 94%, which isn't bad at all considering that I've had the phone for nearly four years.
 However, in recent days, I found it using far more battery juice than normal.
 After trying a variety of web-based suggestions, I noticed the App Store app had been unusually power-thirsty.
-Further investigation revealed that, although I'd set it to download app updates automatically, it apparently had left a bunch of 'em in the chute for several days.
+Further investigation revealed that, although I'd set it to download app updates automatically, it apparently had left a bunch of ’em in the chute for several days.
 Perhaps, I surmised, it'd been "phoning home" to Apple about it fairly often, thus draining the battery much more than usually.
 All I know for sure is that, once I manually triggered the pending updates, the battery's behavior returned to a more-or-less normal state.
 (If it later turns out this **wasn't** the fix after all, I'll update this appropriately.)*

 In a few days, I'll be providing what they call on Twitter "some personal news."
 Whether you'll care is, as always, totally up to you, but it will be a significant milestone for your erstwhile correspondent. "[Be here.
 Aloha.](https://en.wikipedia.org/wiki/Hawaii_Five-O_(1968_TV_series)#Credits)"